Political question: Impeachment

-Article I, section 2 of the Constitution states that the House "shall have the sole power of Impeachment", and Article I, section 3 provides that the "Senate shall have the sole Power to try all Impeachments".
+Article I, Section 2 of the Constitution states that the House "shall have the sole power of Impeachment," and Article I, Section 3 provides that the "Senate shall have the sole Power to try all Impeachments."
 Since the Constitution placed the sole power of impeachment in two political bodies, it is qualified as a political question.
 As a result, neither the decision of the House to impeach, nor of the Senate to remove a President or any other official, can be appealed to any court.

-Foreign policy and war
+Foreign policy, national security and war

-A court will not usually decide if a treaty has been terminated because, on that issue, "governmental action ... must be regarded as of controlling importance".
+A court will not usually decide if a treaty has been terminated because "governmental action [...] must be regarded as of controlling importance."
 However, courts sometimes do rule on the issue.
 One example of this is native American tribes who have been officially terminated do not lose their treaty concessions without explicit text from Congress that the treaty is also abrogated.